 Crying can also release endogenous opioids, which help to alleviate both emotional and physical pain.

-Create a self-soothing kid
+Why you need to create a self-soothing kid

 In therapy, people might even compile a self-soothing kit, consisting of different objects and activities that help to regulate their emotions.